kogakure/website-hugo-stefanimhoff.de/app/content/articles/2020-03-14-everyday-carry.md

 categories: ["personal"]
 ---

-A few days ago _Ryan Holiday_ posted the article [Here’s Some Stuff Worth Carrying With You Everywhere](https://ryanholiday.net/heres-some-stuff-worth-carrying-with-you-everywhere/) with an accompanying [video](https://www.youtube.com/watch?v=oaXMijw241c) on his blog.
+A few days ago _Ryan Holiday_ posted the article “[Here’s Some Stuff Worth Carrying With You Everywhere](https://ryanholiday.net/heres-some-stuff-worth-carrying-with-you-everywhere/)” with an accompanying [video](https://www.youtube.com/watch?v=oaXMijw241c) on his blog.

-Ever since I read the article [Meet the men obsessed with carrying all the right stuff](https://www.vox.com/the-goods/2019/7/24/20696487/everyday-carry-reddit-knife-wallet-gun) on Vox, I had the plan to write a similar article, but never had the time to actually do it.
+Ever since I read the article “[Meet the men obsessed with carrying all the right stuff](https://www.vox.com/the-goods/2019/7/24/20696487/everyday-carry-reddit-knife-wallet-gun)” on Vox, I had the plan to write a similar article, but never had the time to actually do it.

 But due to Coronavirus there isn’t much else to do, so I finally shot a photo of my **Every Day Carries**.